Venice What to visit

 » Santa Maria Gloriosa dei Frari Church

-We end this list of places to visit in Venice with another church.
-Located in the San Polo district, the Santa Maria Gloriosa dei Frari Church is another of the city’s great religious monuments and has existed since the 14th century.
-Admission is paid!
+We finish this list of places to visit in Venice with one more remarkable church.
+Located in the San Polo district, the Santa Maria Gloriosa dei Frari has stood since the 14th century and remains one of the city’s most important religious monuments.
+Keep in mind that admission is paid.

 Venice What to visit Santa Maria Gloriosa dei Frari Church